JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/diagnostics.rst

 Those database files feed into a robust observation-space python-based verification tool.
 The first part of the tool diagnoses fits to observations, and writes binned statistics to intermediate NetCDF database files.
-If you perform verification on NCAR CISL's Cheyenne HPC, run the :code:`ncar_pylib` command first in order to load all of the required python modules.
+If you perform verification on NCAR CISL's Derecho HPC, run the :code:`ncar_pylib` command first in order to load all of the required python modules.

 Below is a sample shell script for writing the intermediate statistics database file for a single